Inside you’ll find: the best children’s Bibles for all ages and situations.

 This post contains affiliate links for your convenience.
 Please read my full disclosure policy here.

 Best Bibles for Kids

-The Jesus Storybook Bible: Every Story Whispers His Name This was the children’s Bible that renewed my faith in children’s Bibles.
+This was the children’s Bible that renewed my faith in children’s Bibles.
 It’s still my favorite.
 Sally Lloyd-Jones treats the Bible with the wonder and delight it deserves.
 There are roughly 40 stories in this collection, but the beauty of this book are the themes the author weaves through each story.
-No longer is the Bible seen as random stories but a cohesive group of stories all telling the story of a God who sends a Rescuer.
+No longer is the Bible seen as a collection of random stories but a cohesive message telling the story of a God who sends a Rescuer.

 We have loved this Bible so much that it’s fallen apart, been taped back together, and is now beyond repair.
 The language Lloyd-Jones uses will help even seasoned readers of the Bible see the glory of God and the passion of Jesus in a whole new light.
 It has brought me to tears on many occasions.
 It’s a must have.
 In fact, I worked with a bunch of other bloggers to come up with activities for each and every story in the Jesus Storybook Bible.

-The Big Picture Story Bible Ok, this Bible has stolen my heart.
+Ok, this Bible has stolen my heart.
 It’s different than the other Bibles in that it is intended for the very youngest crowd.
-Even kids as young as 18 months will get something out of it.
-But older kids will learn tons too.
+Even kids as young as 18 months will get something out of it, but older kids will learn tons too.
 My 5 year old and 3 year old never want me to stop!